Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: Concluding remarks

-The nature of DE is an unknown subject matter, at least based on the up-to-date observational evidences.
-Although the $\Lambda$CDM cosmological model has been so successful in describing the present DE dominated era, but there are enough hints in favor of a cosmological scenario beyond $\Lambda$CDM.
-Alternatively, cosmological models in which the EoS of DE is not equal to $-1$ has received significant attention.
+The nature of DE is unknown, at least based on the current observational evidence.
+Although the $\Lambda$CDM cosmological model has been very successful in describing the present DE dominated era, there are significant hints in favor of a cosmological scenario beyond $\Lambda$CDM.
+Alternatively, cosmological models in which the EoS of DE is not equal to $-1$ have received significant attention.

 In the present article we have investigated whether the current observational data indicate any deviation from $w =-1$.
-As the choice of the DE sector is not unique, therefore, we have adopted Pad\'{e} approximation, a well known approach to model several DE parametrizations.
-In particularly, Pad\'{e} approximation can recover some well known DE parametrizations, e.g. constant EoS in DE, CPL parametriztion~\cite{Chevallier:2000qy, Linder:2002et}, linear EoS in terms of the redshift $w(z) = w_0 + w_a z$~\cite{Cooray:1999da}, polynomial form of DE EoS $w (z) = \sum_{i}w_i z^i$~\cite{Astier:2000as}, and others.
-We have considered three specific dynamical EoS parameters for DE following Pad\'{e} parametrizations, labeled as Pad\'{e}-I, SPad\'{e}-I and Pad\'{e}-II, all of which recover $w =-1$ at present epoch, that means they become non-dynamical at the current epoch.
-More specifically, they recover cosmological constant at the present epoch.
-On the other hand, we have also considered that our universe could be either spatially flat or non-flat.
-This allows us to further understand whether the curvature of the universe plays any crucial role in the determination of the deviation of DE from $w(a) = -1$.
-The resulting scenarios have been constrained initially using two combined datasets, namely, SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB, and then we have added 1000 mock GWSS dataset matching the expected sensitivity of the Einstein telescope to the combined probes of the real datasets.
-The motivation for adding the GWSS dataset is to examine how much the future GWSS dataset could offer the constraining power over the usual cosmological probes and in addition to that whether any hints in favor of the time-varying nature in DE EoS could be obtained from the future GWSS.
+As the choice of the DE sector is not unique, we have adopted Pad\'{e} approximation, a well known approach to model several DE parameterizations.
+In particular, the Pad\'{e} approximation can recover some well known DE parameterizations, e.g. constant EoS in DE, CPL parametriztion~\cite{Chevallier:2000qy, Linder:2002et}, linear EoS in terms of the redshift $w(z) = w_0 + w_a z$~\cite{Cooray:1999da}, polynomial form of DE EoS $w (z) = \sum_{i}w_i z^i$~\cite{Astier:2000as}, and others.
+We have considered three specific dynamical EoS parameters for DE following Pad\'{e} parameterizations, labeled Pad\'{e}-I, SPad\'{e}-I and Pad\'{e}-II, all of which recover $w =-1$ at the present epoch which means they become nondynamical at the current epoch.
+More specifically, they recover the cosmological constant at the present epoch.
+On the other hand, we have also considered that our Universe could be either spatially flat or nonflat.
+This allows us to further understand whether the curvature of the Universe plays any crucial role in the determination of the deviation of DE from $w(a) = -1$.
+The resulting scenarios have been constrained initially using two combined datasets, namely, SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB, and then we have added 1000 mock GWSS data sets matching the expected sensitivity of the Einstein Telescope to the combined probes of the real datasets.
+The motivation for adding the GWSS dataset is to examine how much the future GWSS dataset could offer the constraining power over the usual cosmological probes and in addition to that whether any hints in favor of the time-varying nature in the DE EoS could be obtained from the future GWSS.